Dispel Myths Surrounding Cost, Treatment, and Results

-If there’s an issue, the orthodontist may recommend a removable appliance or braces.
+If there’s an issue, the dentist or orthodontist may recommend a removable appliance or braces.
 Braces are an option even if your child still has baby teeth, but the exact treatment will depend on your doctor.

 9. How long does treatment take to complete?

 The length of treatment will depend on the issue you’re treating and your child’s progress.
 In some cases, treatment can last as little as 12 months or as long as 30 months.
-Your orthodontist will give you an idea of the time frame before you begin.
+Your dentist or orthodontist will give you an idea of the time frame before you begin.

 Sometimes, kids will need more than one course of treatment with braces.
 For example, if they get braces when they still have some baby teeth, they might need a second round of treatment once they get all their permanent teeth.

 10. How much do braces cost?